 Source: Department of Homeland Security Office of Immigration Statistics, Fiscal Year 2019 Yearbook of Immigration Statistics (Table 20).

 The naturalization process can be difficult.
 To help protect yourself from being denied, check out our detailed Naturalization Filing Guide.
-You can also use our free screener to determine your eligibility and start the application process by clicking the link below.
+You can also use our free screener to determine your eligibility and start the application process.

 To apply for Citizenship by Naturalization, you must meet the residency and physical presence requirements.